-You may periodically stop to simply look around, pausing the track and feeling totally batty (bat sh** crazy).
+You may periodically stop to simply look around, pausing the track and feeling totally batty.

 Just make sure to keep your melon on a swivel alright?!
 You never know when Jason Voorhees may be lurking in the shadows. 😛

 Nah but seriously, the K702 has just about the best Soundstage in this price category or otherwise.

-A lot of folks complained because they became very uncomfortable overtime, and didn’t really provide any sort of real padding.
+A lot of folks complained because they became very uncomfortable over time, and didn’t really provide any sort of real padding.

 The newer models don’t have any bumps and are fairly comfortable, even though they do still have the capacity to dig into your head a little over long listening sessions.

-It’s placed third because there are some people who will inevitably not really enjoy the sound signature as much as a Sundara or HD6XX, both of which are more immediately enjoyable and accessible to the beginner enthusiast.
+It’s placed third because there are some people who will inevitably not really enjoy the sound signature as much as our top 2 options, both of which are more immediately enjoyable and accessible to the beginner enthusiast.

 For more seasoned snobs, the K702 fits the bill quite nicely.